 It’s unlikely that you’ll get too much vitamin E from foods, but it can happen if you’re also taking supplements.
-A 2011 study published in the Journal of the American Medical Association also showed that men taking high doses of vitamin E supplements had a higher risk of developing prostate cancer.
+A published in the Journal of the American Medical Association also showed that men taking high doses of vitamin E supplements had a higher risk of developing prostate cancer.

 It’s important to remember that the FDA doesn’t monitor supplements for purity or quality, so choosing a reputable brand is essential.
 Using skin care products containing ATA can also lead to an allergic reaction, skin reddening, or rash.